coderanger/coderanger.net/content/posts/overtesting.md

 might come from a role or a policy, but both of those would be outside of the "unit boundary".
 The idea of a unit test is to test _just_ the code unit under consideration and nothing else.
-If you imagine a wall around your recipe code, everything has to be either inside the unit or outside it.
+If you imagine a wall around your recipe code, everything has to be either inside or outside.
 For a unit test we want to fake as much as possible outside the unit's wall so that bugs in that code don't affect the test.
 This fakery takes two main forms: fixture data and stubs.
 Fixtures allow inserting known, canned data